Mary Anderson (labor leader)

 Mary Anderson (August 27, 1872 – 1964) was a Swedish-born American labor activist and an advocate for women in the workplace.
-A true feminist, she rallied support to ratify many new laws to support women and equal rights.
+A feminist, she rallied support to ratify many new laws to support women and equal rights.
 Throughout her lifetime, Anderson held a large range of roles, rising from a factory worker to the Director of the Women's Bureau in the United States Department of Labor.
 Anderson's work to protect the rights of women in the workplace made no small impact on the lives of working women across the country.